Is a Daily Moisturizer With SPF 15 Enough Sun Protection?

-Patients in my dermatology practice ask me all the time if their daily moisturizer with SPF 15 (or so) gives enough sun protection to keep their skin healthy.
+Is a daily moisturizer with SPF 15 enough sun protection for your face?
+Patients in my dermatology practice ask me this all the time.
 They also ask if makeup with sunscreen will give enough sun protection to prevent sun damage.

 What is the problem with relying on moisturizer or makeup SPF for protection?